0x-r4bbit/pascalprecht.github.io/_posts/2014-07-14-inheritance-and-composition-with-polymer.md

 Actually, Web Components are a set of four different specifications.
 These are **HTML Imports**, **HTML Templates**, **Custom Elements** and **Shadow DOM**.
 I will not go into much detail here since that's not the scope of this article.
 If you want to learn more about Web Components in general, I recommend checking out the community project [webcomponents.org](http://webcomponents.org), which is full of useful resources and information about the technologies.

 With evolving standards come evolving tools, libraries and frameworks.
-When it comes to web components, there are basically two frameworks that try to make your life easier: [X-Tags](http://www.x-tags.org/) by Mozilla and [Polymer](http://polymer-project.org), a Google project. **Both use the same polyfills under the hood** to make the four web component technologies work in all major browsers.
-However, whereas X-Tags API abstracts only the imperative way of building web components, goes Polymer a step further and also provides a declarative way.
+When it comes to web components, there are basically two frameworks that try to make your life easier: [X-Tag](http://www.x-tags.org/) by Mozilla and [Polymer](http://polymer-project.org), a Google project. **Both use the same polyfills under the hood** to make the four web component technologies work in all major browsers.
+However, whereas X-Tag API abstracts only the imperative way of building web components, goes Polymer a step further and also provides a declarative way.

 For example, defining your own custom element with Polymer looks something like this: